greghesp/assistant-relay/readMe.md

 ## Broadcast

-To send a Broadcast command, simply send a HTTP POST request with the following parameters
+To send a Broadcast command, simply send a HTTP POST request with the following json-encoded body parameters

     command: hello world
     user: <user in config>